Nikolay Dubinin

-Nikolay Petrovich Dubinin (January 4, 1907 – March 26, 1998) was a Soviet and Russian biologist and academician.
+Nikolay Petrovich Dubinin (4 January 1907 – 26 March 1998) was a Soviet and Russian biologist and academician.

 He worked under the supervision of Sergei Chetverikov.

-He was a Corresponding Member of the Division of Biological Sciences from 1946 and Academician of the Division of the General Biology from 1966.
+He was a corresponding member of the Division of Biological Sciences from 1946 and academician of the Division of General Biology from 1966.
+In 1946, Dubinin published a paper on the achievements of Soviet geneticists, in the journal Science.

 He was a founding member of the Institute of Cytology and Genetics (IC&G) in the Russian Academy of Sciences.
 During the two years of his directorship (1957–1959) Dubinin worked out research goals at the IC&G and assembled its early staff.